craigthomas/Chip8Java/README.md

     gradlew.bat build

-The compiled Jar file will be placed in the `build/libs` directory.
+The compiled Jar file will be placed in the `build/libs` directory, as a file called `emulator-1.0-all.jar`.

 ## Running

+### Requirements

+To run the emulator, you will need to install the Java Runtime Environment (JRE) on your computer.
+The Oracle JRE can be downloaded from [www.java.com](http://www.java.com).

+### Starting the Emulator

+By default, the emulator can start up without a ROM loaded.
+Simply double click the JAR file, or run it with the following command line:

+    java -jar emulator-1.0-all.jar

 ### Running a ROM

 The command-line interface currently requires a single argument, which is the full path to a Chip 8 ROM:

-    java -jar build/libs/emulator-1.0-all.jar /path/to/rom/filename
+    java -jar emulator-1.0-all.jar /path/to/rom/filename

 This will start the emulator with the specified ROM.